wSzki/test_technique_pokedex/README.md

 ## Hello

 This repository contains a front-end React webapp - a Pokedex.

 With this project, I've taken the opportunity to learn about graphQL and the NextJS `app` router.

 I've tried to use styled-components the best way I could, but it appears that it does go along very well with NextJS SSR/SSG.

 Initially there was no deadline on this project but I've been asked to send an MVP ASAP, \
 so please excuse the non formatted code, lingering `console.logs()`, ununsed files/functions and bugs.

+I tried to use a little dependencies as possible.

 ## Live Demo